Monarchy of the Netherlands: The monarch and the States-General

 The Dutch Court is still known for their old traditions.

 The throne of the Ridderzaal, from which the Dutch monarch delivers the Throne Speech on Prinsjesdag.

 The one branch of government over which the monarch has no control is the legislative branch, formed by the States-General of the Netherlands.
 This parliamentary body consists of two chambers, the House of Representatives (also commonly referred to as Parliament) and the Senate.

-As in most parliamentary democracies, the States-General are dually responsible for overseeing the government in its executive duties as well as approving proposals of law before they can become as such.
+As in most parliamentary democracies, the States-General are doubly responsible for overseeing the government in its executive duties as well as approving proposals of law before they can become such.
 In this respect, it is vital for the government to maintain good relations with the States-General and technically the monarch shares in that effort (although the monarch never officially speaks to members of the States-General on policy matters due to ministerial responsibility).

 Constitutionally, the monarch deals with the States-General in three areas: lawmaking, policy outlining at the opening of the parliamentary year and dissolution.

 Of the three, policy outlining is the most straightforward.
 The parliamentary year is opened on the third Tuesday of September with a joint session of both houses.
-At this occasion the monarch addresses the joint states in a speech in which he sets forth the outlines for his government's policies for the coming year (the speech itself is prepared by the ministers, their ministries and finally crafted and approved by the prime minister).
+At this occasion the monarch addresses the joint states in a speech in which he sets forth the outlines for his government's policies for the coming year (the speech itself is prepared by the ministers and their ministries and finally crafted and approved by the prime minister).
 This event is mandated by the constitution in Article 65.
-Tradition has made more of this occasion than a policy speech though, and the event known as Prinsjesdag has become a large affair with much pomp and circumstance, in which the States-General and other major bodies of government assemble in the Ridderzaal to hear the King deliver the speech from the throne after having arrived from the Noordeinde Palace in his golden carriage.
-Both in constitutional aspects and in ceremony the event has much in common with both the British State Opening of Parliament and the American State of the Union.
+Tradition has made more of this occasion than a policy speech, though, and the event known as Prinsjesdag has become a large affair with much pomp and circumstance, in which the States-General and other major bodies of government assemble in the Ridderzaal to hear the King deliver the speech from the throne after having arrived from the Noordeinde Palace in his golden carriage.
+Both in constitutional aspects and in ceremony, the event has much in common with both the British State Opening of Parliament and the American State of the Union.